Building Union Diversity

 SLATE, in partnership with the Building and Construction Trades Council of St. Louis (BCTC), developed Building Union Diversity (BUD) apprenticeship to address several community needs:

-• A historic lack of diversity within the building trades
+- A historic lack of diversity within the building trades; and

 All participants will complete 40 hours of construction Foundation Skills Program.
 Because several training facilities are located beyond reach of public transportation, travel assistance is provided to ensure program completion.
 The BCTC and its Joint Apprenticeship Program (JAP) training partners will provide eight (8) weeks of construction pre-apprenticeship training for the BUD program.